HEY, I'M KIM

-When it came time to choose a course of study for college, I chose to major in Anthropology.
+When it came time to choose a course of study for college, I decided to major in Anthropology.

 I can hear you chuckling, but I loved it- I really, really did.

-Whenever I would learn about an impoverished community or one destroyed by war I would say, “someone should really do something about that…”
+Whenever I would learn about an impoverished community or one destroyed by war, I would say, “someone should do something about that…”

-Then, I read the Autobiography of Malcom X by Alex Haley.
-Malcom X was a man who grew up with very little.
-He had several strikes against him, but he still changed not just America, he changed the world.
+Then, I read the Autobiography of Malcolm X by Alex Haley.
+Malcolm X was a man who grew up with very little.
+He had several strikes against him, but he still changed not just America but also the world.

 Each of these people could have sat by and done nothing, but they didn’t.

-They were spit on, cursed at, assaulted- but they were undeterred.
+They were spat on, cursed at, assaulted- but they were undeterred.
 Their work pushed the public consciousness forward.

-It was during this time in my life that I was introduced to my mantra “Words without actions are the assassins of idealism.”
+During this time in my life, I was introduced to my mantra, “Words without actions are the assassins of idealism.”

 How many people do you think discouraged them from taking action?

-How many people told them that it’s not going to work– that they were putting their own future in danger?
+How many people told them that it’s not going to work– that they were putting their lives in danger?

-I was inspired by their work, and decided to take action against injustices in the world.
-My first step was to organize “Rock for Kiva!” for our SUNY Plattsburgh Anthropology Club.
+Their work inspired me to take action against injustices in the world.
+My first step was to organize “Rock for Kiva!” as a member of the SUNY Plattsburgh Anthropology Club.

-I wanted to empower people in the other countries I was learning about to start their own businesses and take control over their life.
-Kiva’s micro loan program seemed like an excellent way to take the things I was learning in my classes and make a real world impact.
+We wanted to empower people in other countries.
+We were learning about how we could helping people start their businesses and take control of their life.
+Kiva’s microloan program seemed like an excellent way to take the things I was learning in my classes and make a real-world impact.

-No one paid me to do it, I just wanted to do something to make my community a better place.
+No one paid me to do participate or take leadership roles.
+I just wanted to do something to make my community a better place.

 That takes me to today-

-I learned how to design posters, write press releases, create websites, utilize social media and network with likeminded groups.
+I learned how to design posters, create websites, utilize social media, and network with like-minded groups.

-Let me use all these skills that I’ve built and tested in the real world for your business.
+Let me use all these skills that I’ve built and tested in the real world.
 You want to live the life you love, and I want to help you get there.

-There is nothing more rewarding and inspiring than helping someone achieve their goals and live the life they want to live.
+There is nothing more rewarding and inspiring than helping someone achieve their goals and live the life they want.